DataDog/dd-trace-rb/ext/ddtrace_profiling_native_extension/NativeExtensionDesign.md

 2. for Ruby versions < 2.6 (legacy Rubies) we make use of the `debase-ruby_core_source` gem

 Functions which make use of these headers are defined in the <private_vm_api_acccess.c> file.

+There is currently no way for disabling usage of the private MJIT header for Ruby 2.6+.

 **Important Note**: Our medium/long-term plan is to stop relying on all private Ruby headers, and instead request and contribute upstream changes so that they become official public VM APIs.